gautemo/Gaute-Meek-Olsen/src/dev-blog/creating-an-aws-lambda-kotlin-function.md

 date: 2020-06-05T14:19
 coverImgExtension: png
 tags: [AWS, Kotlin]
-serie: Twitter bot with Kotlin in AWS
+series: Twitter bot with Kotlin in AWS
 ---

 This article is part of the **Twitter bot with Kotlin in AWS series** showing how [I created a Twitter bot for Vue 3 updates](/dev-blog/twitter-bot-vue-3-updates.html).
 But this article works as an independent article on how to create a Lambda function in Kotlin.